eddyashton/markov/WEB_README.md

 ## Usage

 ### Train & Generate Mode
-- Select an input data file from the dropdown
+- Select an input data file from the dropdown (first file is selected by default)
 - Set the number of random generations (optional)
 - Enter deterministic seeds for reproducible results (optional)
 - Click "Train & Generate" to train the model and generate values
+- View the trained model's JSON structure in the results

 ### Train Only Mode
-- Select an input data file from the dropdown
+- Select an input data file from the dropdown (first file is selected by default)
-- Enter a name for the output model file
+- Enter a name for the output model file (defaults to "model.json")
+- Click "Train Model" to train and save the model
+- View the trained model's JSON structure in the results
 - Click "Train Model" to train and save the model

 ### Generate Only Mode